gyarab/liwec/docs/user_guide.md

 triggered, which uses the underlying Mithril library to recreate the VDOM and synchronise it with the browser's own DOM.
-This allows the programmer to both think of the DOM as a function of the application's state and to write components as consise mutable objects.
+This allows the programmer to both think of the DOM as a function of the application's state and to write components as concise mutable objects.

 To allow for easy abstraction and syntax highlighting, VDOM (HTML) nodes are created by functions.